Mergeway Overview

 Initialized repository at .

 mw init ensures a starter mergeway.yaml exists in the target directory.
 Add folders such as entities/ or data/ yourself once the project grows; keeping everything in a single file is perfectly valid.
-Re-run the command safely—it never overwrites existing files.
+Re-run the command safely—it won't overwrite existing files.

 The default configuration contains: